Health OutcomesMortality rates, rates of disease, notable changes, and disparities in the health of Central Indiana older populations.

 Drug overdose deaths among older adults are increasing dramatically, especially among black individuals.

-Between 2015 and 2017, the opioid death rate for Black adults age 55 to 64 nearly doubled in large metro areas.32 Below are some factors that have influenced this increase in opioid use and death rates among this population:
+Between 2015 and 2020, opioid overdose deaths fell slightly for White Hoosiers, but nearly doubled for Black Hoosiers.34 Below are some factors that have influenced this increase in opioid use and death rates among this population:

 Interpersonal factors: Fear of legal consequences

-The “War on Drugs” movement that began in the 1980s created severe penalties for nonviolent drug offenses, which resulted in disproportionate rates of incarceration for people of color in comparison to Whites.
-This, as well as other numerous historical events, have sown mistrust within Black communities toward the healthcare and criminal justice systems and created fear that seeking treatment for opioid use will result in arrest or incarceration.33
+The “War on Drugs” movement that began in the 1980s created severe penalties for nonviolent drug offenses, which resulted in disproportionate rates of incarceration for people of color in comparison to White Americans.
+This, as well as other numerous historical events, have sown mistrust within Black communities toward the healthcare and criminal justice systems and created fear that seeking treatment for opioid use will result in arrest or incarceration.35

 Community factors: Less access to prescribed opioids

-Studies have shown that Black older adults who experience chronic pain may be untreated or under-treated for their pain,34 and are significantly less likely to be prescribed opioid medications for pain compared to White patients.
-This disparity may be attributed to underestimating Black patients’ self-reported pain, as well as stereotyping and discrimination by providers.35 Although this lack of access to prescription opioids created somewhat of a protective effect for Black patients against prescription-opioid misuse, it also led to an increase in people of color accessing illegal versions of these drugs, which are often laced with synthetic opioids such as fentanyl.36 An analysis of opioid deaths in large metro areas found that 70 percent of opioid-related deaths among middle-age Blacks were tied to synthetic opioids, compared to only 54 percent of White and 56 percent of Latinx opioid-related deaths.
-Between 2014 and 2017, synthetic opioid-related deaths rates increased by over 800 percent among Blacks, the sharpest increase among all races and ethnicities.37
+Studies have shown that Black older adults who experience chronic pain may be untreated or under-treated for their pain,36 and are significantly less likely to be prescribed opioid medications for pain than White patients.
+This disparity may be attributed to underestimating Black patients’ self-reported pain, as well as stereotyping and discrimination by providers.37 Although this lack of access to prescription opioids created somewhat of a protective effect for Black patients against prescription-opioid misuse, it also led to an increase in people of color accessing illegal versions of these drugs, which are often laced with synthetic opioids such as fentanyl.38 An analysis of opioid deaths in large metro areas found that 70% of opioid-related deaths among middle-age Black adults were tied to synthetic opioids, compared to only 54% of White and 56% of Latinx opioid-related deaths.
+Between 2014 and 2017, synthetic opioid-related deaths rates increased by over 800% among Blacks, the sharpest increase among all races and ethnicities.39

 Policy factors: Disparities in access to treatment

-Black individuals with opioid use disorder often have less access to the full range of medication-assisted treatment options available in comparison to Whites.
+Black people with opioid use disorder often have less access than White people to the full range of medication-assisted treatment options available.
 While both buprenorphine and methadone are effective treatments, buprenorphine is often considered a less stigmatizing and disruptive option.
 Methadone treatments require daily visits to methadone clinics, mandatory counseling and regular and random drug testing.
 In contrast, buprenorphine is an office-based treatment that can be administered by a primary care physician.
-However, studies have shown that methadone clinics are most common in low-income areas with greater proportions of people of color, while buprenorphine treatment is most accessible in residential areas with more White, higher-income patients.38 Buprenorphine treatments are most often paid for either out-of-pocket (40 percent) or by private insurance (34 percent), while Medicare and Medicaid only accounted for 19 percent of visits.39 Although most Medicare Part D plans included buprenorphine treatments, as of 2018, 65 percent of these plans have some sort of restricted coverage for this medication.40 This further creates disparities in access for Black older adults who rely on Medicare for health coverage.
-Even though both Blacks and Whites experience similar rates of opioid use disorder, White patients were 35 times more likely to receive a buprenorphine prescription than Black patients.41
+However, studies have shown that methadone clinics are most common in low-income areas with greater proportions of people of color, while buprenorphine treatment is most accessible in residential areas with more White, higher-income patients.40 Buprenorphine treatments are most often paid for either out-of-pocket (40 percent) or by private insurance (34 percent), while Medicare and Medicaid only accounted for 19 percent of visits.41 Although most Medicare Part D plans included buprenorphine treatments, as of 2018, 65 percent of these plans have some sort of restricted coverage for this medication.42 This further creates disparities in access for Black older adults who rely on Medicare for health coverage.
+Even though both Black and White patients experience similar rates of opioid use disorder, White patients were 35 times more likely to receive a buprenorphine prescription than Black patients.43

 Obesity is a complex health condition with several causes and contributing factors.
-These include behavioral factors like eating habits, inactivity, medication use and other environmental exposures (social media, pollution, chemicals etc.) In Central Indiana, across all racial and ethnic groups, Blacks and Whites have the highest rates (25% and 21% respectively) among the CMS beneficiaries.
+These include behavioral factors like eating habits, inactivity, medication use, and other environmental exposures (social media, pollution, chemicals, etc.) In 2020, 20 percent of Central Indiana’s Medicare and Medicaid beneficiaries age 65 and older were obese, compared to nine percent in 2013.
+This is similar to statewide rates, which were 18 percent and nine percent in 2020 and 2013, respectively.

 Diabetes is a chronic condition that requires careful management and continuous support to avoid complications such as heart disease, eye and vision problems, kidney disease and nerve damage.
-Although the burden of diabetes is often described in terms of its impact on working-age adults, diabetes in older adults is linked to higher mortality, reduced functional status and increased risk of institutionalization.43 In Central Indiana, diabetes rates in older adults remained stable from 2013 to 2018 among CMS beneficiaries, though rates for people of color have been persistently higher.
+Although the burden of diabetes is often described in terms of its impact on working-age adults, diabetes in older adults is linked to higher mortality, reduced functional status and increased risk of institutionalization.45 In Central Indiana, diabetes rates in older adults remained stable from 2013 to 2020 among CMS beneficiaries, though rates for people of color have been persistently higher.
+The death rate from diabetes rose 28 percent in Central Indiana between 2019 and 2020, a statistically significant increase.
+This was the first significant increase since 2014 to 2015.

 Socio-Economic and Lifestyle Risk Factors

 It is important to note that socioeconomic and lifestyle factors both have a large influence on chronic disease and disability trends.
-Risk factors include smoking, obesity, diabetes, hypertension and mental health conditions (depression, Alzheimer’s disease, anxiety).
-Socioeconomic factors, such as employment rate, available jobs, increasing earning inequities and rises in full retirement age, can each explain some of the fluctuation in reported disability and chronic disease incidence rates.
+Risk factors include smoking, obesity, diabetes, hypertension, and mental health conditions (e.g., depression, Alzheimer’s disease, and anxiety).
+Socioeconomic factors, such as employment rate, available jobs, increasing earning inequities and older full retirement age contribute to the fluctuation in reported disability and chronic disease incidence rates.

 - The data for mortality trends is obtained from CDC WONDER.